Amortized Maximum Inner Product Search with Learned Support Functions: Introduction

 While this problem is typically solved exhaustively by leveraging GPU parallelism in $O(nd)$ time, this becomes computationally prohibitive when dealing with large-scale datasets containing millions of high-dimensional vectors.
-Yet, MIPS plays a crucial role in various domains, including recommendation systems~\cite{bachrach2014speeding, koenigstein2012efficient}, information retrieval~\cite{shrivastava2014asymmetric}, natural language processing~\cite{guo2016quantization}, and neural network inference~\cite{chen2015compressing}.
+Yet, MIPS plays a crucial role in various domains, including recommendation systems~\citep{bachrach2014speeding, koenigstein2012efficient}, information retrieval~\citep{shrivastava2014asymmetric}, retrieval-augmented generation~\citep{lewis2020retrieval}, and large-scale classification~\citep{dean2013fast,yu2014largescale}.

-\textbf{Approximate MIPS.} The computational challenge posed by large-scale MIPS has motivated extensive research into \emph{approximate} MIPS methods, which trade a small amount of accuracy for significant computational savings \citep{jegou2011product}.
-These approaches typically rely on indexing structures (hashing, trees, graphs) or quantization schemes that must be queried at inference time.
-While effective, they do not leverage information about the \emph{query distribution}---queries are treated as arbitrary vectors, even when applications exhibit predictable query patterns.
+\paragraph{Approximate MIPS.} The computational challenge posed by large-scale MIPS has motivated extensive research into \emph{approximate} MIPS methods, which trade a small amount of accuracy for significant computational savings.
+These approaches typically rely on indexing structures (hashing, trees, graphs) or quantization schemes that must be queried at inference time (see \Cref{sec:bg}).
+While effective, these approaches make no (or limited) use of the query distribution (e.g. by optimizing quantization lookups or criteria involving linear transforms).

-\textbf{Amortized MIPS: A Learning Perspective.} We propose a fundamentally different approach: Rather than building query-agnostic indexing structures, we train networks to directly predict MIPS solutions, amortizing the computational cost of search across queries drawn from a known distribution $\mathcal{X}$.
-The key insight underlying our approach is that the MIPS \emph{value function}---the max inner product---is the \emph{support function} of the database $\mathcal{Y}$:
+\paragraph{Amortized MIPS: A Learning Perspective.} We propose a fundamentally different approach: Rather than building query-agnostic indexing structures, we train networks to directly predict MIPS solutions, amortizing the computational cost of search across queries drawn from a known distribution $p_\mathcal{X}$.
+The key insight underlying our approach is that the MIPS \emph{value function}, the max inner product, is the \emph{support function} of the database $\mathcal{Y}$: